sanosom/movies-api/README.md

 ## How to run

-If this is the first time you are going to run the project, please start running the migrations with the following command:
+If this is the first time you are going to run the project, please start running the migrations with the following commands:

 ```
+npm install
 npm run migrations
 ```